sonalgehlot10/Breast-Cancer-Detection-Using-Machine-Learning/README.md

 ---

 ## Overview
-This project was developed as my **final-year capstone project** during my Bachelor’s in Information Technology.
+This project was developed as my **final-year project** during my Bachelor’s in Information Technology.
 It focuses on building a predictive model that classifies breast cancer tumors as **benign** or **malignant** using machine learning algorithms such as **Naïve Bayes** and **K-Nearest Neighbors (KNN)**.

 The project includes a **web interface** that allows users to input clinical parameters and receive immediate predictions, integrating both the **ML model** and **web technologies** for accessibility and usability.